WPTechInnovation/wpw-doc-dev/docs/atdc.md

 If you want to use the Java, Node.js, Python 3 or .Net wrappers then here is further information about the setup:

-1. [Java](java) wrapper - talk to Conor or Kevin, you'll need to setup a project with the source and pull in the libs
+1. [Java](java) wrapper - or talk to Conor or Kevin, you'll need to setup a project with the source and pull in the libs.
-2. [Node.js](nodejs) - or talk to Conor
+2. [Node.js](nodejs) - or talk to Conor.
-3. [Python 3](python) - talk to Kevin (HINT: once you've got this wrapper, theres a self contained setup.py)
+3. [Python 3](python27) - talk to Kevin (HINT: once you've got this wrapper, theres a self-contained setup.py).
-4.  [.net wrapper](dotnet) - or talk to Conor or Kevin
+4.  [.net wrapper](dotnet) - or talk to Conor or Kevin.

 ### Environment variables for accessing RPC-agent
 !!! note